Morrison memorial also serves as reminder of changing military

 “Women in the military now serve in a capacity I never expected,” said Capt.
 Christine Hurley, HHD commander and training officer for the 129th Regional Training Institute of the Illinois Army National Guard and a 24-year service veteran.

 “This is an era of equality for women in the military,” Hurley said.
 “At some point, we won’t have a ‘first woman doing something.’
 It’ll just be someone doing something.”

-That change in attitude is vital because the influx of women is the fastest growing segment of the military population, said Robin Gobyn, assistant professor of Kinesiology & Community Health in the College of Applied Health Sciences.
+That change in attitude is vital because the influx of women is the fastest growing segment of the veteran population, said Robyn Gobin, assistant professor of Kinesiology & Community Health in the College of Applied Health Sciences.

-And despite some shifts, women veterans still face enormous hurdles, both on active duty and upon transition to civilian life, Gobyn said, adding that women are more than twice as likely as men to develop post-traumatic stress disorder and that 70 percent of women in the military said they were the victim of military sexual trauma in the past year alone.
+And despite some shifts, women veterans still face enormous hurdles, both on active duty and upon transition to civilian life, Gobin said, adding that women are more than twice as likely as men to develop post-traumatic stress disorder and that 70 percent of women in the military said they were the victim of some form of military sexual trauma during their time of service.

 “We need to increase the awareness of challenges women face and increase funding,” for veterans’ care, she said.